Fully Context-Aware Image Inpainting with a Learned Semantic Pyramid: Experiments

 \subsection{Deterministic Image Inpainting}

 We first provide both quantitative and qualitative comparison results under the deterministic inpainting setup in Table~\ref{tab:Quantitative_comparison in datases} and Figure~\ref{Qualititative}, respectively.
 For quantitative comparisons, we use the structural similarity (SSIM), peak signal-to-noise ratio (PSNR), and mean $\ell_{1}$ error (MAE) as evaluation metrics, which are commonly used in previous works~\cite{yu2020region,li2020recurrent}.
-Besides, we also use Fréchet inception distance (FID)~\cite{DBLP:conf/nips/HeuselRUNH17} as the human perception-level metric, which exploits deep visual representations extracted from a pre-trained neural network and measures the distance between the real and generated images in a perceptual view.
+Besides, we also use Fréchet inception distance (FID)~\cite{DBLP:conf/nips/HeuselRUNH17} as the human perception-level metric.
 For each dataset, we first randomly select mask images from the entire irregular mask dataset to obtain the mask set for evaluation.
 The mask selections are performed independently between different image datasets, and the selected masks are randomly assigned to test set images to form the mask-image pairs.
 For the same image dataset, the mask-image pairs are held for different methods to obtain fair comparison results.
-Since the mask dataset contains mask images with different mask ratios, we also show detailed quantitative results calculated within different mask intervals.
+Since the mask dataset contains mask images with different mask ratios, we also show detailed quantitative results within different mask intervals.
 Specifically, as shown in Table~\ref{tab:Quantitative_comparison in datases}, the results in columns denoted by ``ALL'' are obtained on the entire testing set; In other columns, the results are obtained throughout mask-images pairs within corresponding mask intervals.